dhis2/cli/docs/commands/d2-cluster.md

 DHIS2 has several release channels, such as **dev** and **stable**.

-To each channel several artifacts can be published, so the **stable** channel contains all the stable releases of DHIS2, such as 2.39.0, 2.40.0, etc.
+To each channel several artifacts can be published, so the **stable** channel contains all the stable releases of DHIS2, such as 2.39.0, 2.40.0.1, etc.

 The **dev** channel is the latest build straight from the development branches.
 There is one development branch per supported release of DHIS2.

+> Keep in mind with the development branch it's a work in progress, so it might not be stable or cause unexpected issues.
+Never use these for production environments.

 For our Docker images, that means that we have one repo on Docker Hub per channel:

 -   Stable: https://hub.docker.com/r/dhis2/core
 -   Dev: https://hub.docker.com/r/dhis2/core-dev

 ## Tags

 Within each Docker repo, we have multiple tags.
 The channel coupled with the tag uniquely identifies a built DHIS2 Docker image.
 This is important for how the `cluster` command works.

 For the **stable channel** each tag represents a formally released version of DHIS2.
 For example:

 -   [2.39.2.1](https://github.com/dhis2/dhis2-core/tree/2.39.2.1)
 -   [2.40.0](https://github.com/dhis2/dhis2-core/tree/2.40.0)

 For the **dev channel**, each tag represents the last build from the development branches in [dhis2/dhis2-core](https://github.com/dhis2/dhis2-core):

 -   [master](https://github.com/dhis2/dhis2-core/tree/master)